 Money went on to spend eleven seasons in Milwaukee and was a four-time All-Star.
-From September 28, 1973 to July 16, 1974, he went 88 games without committing an error at third.
+From September 28, 1973 to July 16, 1974, he went 88 games without committing an error at third base.
 During his time in Milwaukee, he showed great versatility by regularly playing first, second, and third base, and occasionally even shortstop.
 In 1977, he primarily played at second and established career highs with 25 home runs and 83 RBIs.
 The next summer, seeing most of his action at first, he became the first Brewer to ever start in an All-Star Game.
 In 1982, he mostly saw action as the Brewers' designated hitter.
 He hit .284 with 16 homers that summer, and his team went on to the World Series.
-Money hit .231 in five games, and Milwaukee fell to the St. Louis Cardinals in seven.
+Money hit .231 in five games, and Milwaukee fell to the St. Louis Cardinals in seven games.

 During his big league days, Money hit equally well against righthanders and lefthanders.
 He hit .261 versus righties and .262 facing southpaws.

 Money was planning to retire after the 1983 season and work on his farm in New Jersey.
-The Kintetsu Buffaloes offered him a 2-year contract for $900,000 so Money decided to keep playing.
-He hit .260/.408/.520 with 8 homers in 29 games as a 2B/DH for the Buffaloes, but his family was unhappy with life in Japan and his daughter did not like her school.
+The Kintetsu Buffaloes offered him a two-year contract for $900,000 so Money decided to keep playing.
+He hit .260/.408/.520 with 8 homers in 29 games as a 2B/DH for the Buffaloes in 1984, but his family was unhappy with life in Japan and his daughter did not like her school.
 Additionally Money was critical of the team's stadium and the apartment he was given, feeling he had been promised a home in a green setting with trees.
 Instead he had a cockroach-filled ramshackle apartment.
 Fans felt that Money could have spent some of his large paycheck to help alleviate these problems and the team offered him a new apartment, a chauffeur and a raise.
 Money walked away from the club anyways, one of three Americans to desert their team that year (the others were Jim Tracy and Rich Duran).
 The players were widely criticized for their greed and lack of fortitude and diligence (Source: "You Gotta Have Wa" by Robert Whiting).

 After his playing days, Money spent several years as a high school baseball coach.
 In 1998, he returned to the Brewers organization as skipper of the Beloit Snappers.
 In seven seasons at the helm of Beloit, his clubs were runner-up for the Midwest League crown twice.
 He then led the AA Huntsville Stars for four years, twice losing in the Southern League championship series.
 From 2009 to 2011, he was the manager of the AAA Nashville Sounds.
 In 2012 Money stepped out of the manager's chair for the first time, becoming coach for the Helena Brewers.